IUCN African Rhino Specialist Group

 International Union for the Conservation of Nature formal resolution on the conservation of rhinoceros species in Africa and Asia (2012)

-A Statement from the African Rhino Specialist Group Secretariat Concerning the Avaaz Petition
+Statement from the African Rhino Specialist Group Secretariat Concerning the Avaaz Petition (2012)

-For a summary of rhino related discussions and outcomes at CITES CoP15 please read the AfRSG Chair report from Pachyderm 47.
+Summary of rhino related discussions and outcomes at CITES CoP15 (2010)

 Chairman, IUCN SSC African Rhino Specialist Group

 c/o Conservation Services South African National Parks